yyyliu/vega-lite/site/docs/compositemark.md

 **Note**: `aggregate` of the continuous field is implicitly `box-plot`.

-### 1D Boxplots
+### 1D Box Plots

-You can create horizontal 1D boxplots by encoding a continuous field on the y axis.
+You can create horizontal 1D box plots by encoding a continuous field on the y axis.

 <div class="vl-example" data-name="box_plot_minmax_1D_vertical_short"></div>